WhoDis-MaName/Capstone-Team14/README.md

 `python manage.py test`

+### Docker Deployment

+To build the docker containter image, move to the root directory for the repository and run:

+`docker build capstone-14:latest`

+Run the container using:

+`docker run --name capstone-14 -p 8000:8000 capstone-14`

 ## Branches for Version 1.3

 - origin/josh/test: Josh and Andra worked on some pytest implementations
-- orign/andra-test2: Test the django testing suite
+- orign/andra-test2: Test the django testing suite.
+Also tested a template Dockerfile

 ## Release Notes Version 0.9